 (Note that Sandy actually gets a lucky break in this case.
 Her offense is a "Section 707(b)" offense, and under W&I Sec.
-707(d) the district attorney could have filed the case against her directly in adult court.
-Instead, the prosecutor opted for a fitness hearing in California, which came out in Sandy's favor.
+707(d) the district attorney opted for a transfer hearing in California, which came out in Sandy's favor.
 Although Sandy is committed to probation camp, she does not face an adult sentence of ten years or more in an adult institution.)

 This photograph was originally taken by Flickr user Calkston SCAMP and the original photo can be found here.

 If the judge has all the information he or she needs to make a sentencing decision at the time of trial, the disposition hearing can take place right after the trial concludes.

 But if the judge is still waiting for the probation officer's social study (which contains the probation officer's recommended sentence), or if the minor or minor's parents want to submit relevant material that might help portray the minor in a better light, then the disposition will be postponed.

 If the minor has possible mental health issues, the judge might order a psychological evaluation.4

 But rest assured, the judge can't continue things indefinitely.
 If the minor is in custody...for example at Los Padrinos Juvenile Hall & Court or Barry Nidorf/Sylmar Juvenile Hall & Court...then the sentencing hearing must take place within 10 court days of trial.5

 The victim has the right to attend the disposition hearing.
 The victim also can make a written victim impact statement and speak at the hearing.

 The minor has the right to testify at the dispositional hearing.